mikke89/RmlUiDoc/pages/rcss/tables.md

 #### Table height algorithm

-The table height is determined by the sum of the height of all its rows, in addition to vertical spacing such as `row-gap`{:.prop}, row margins, and table padding.
+The table height is determined by the sum of the height of all its rows, in addition to vertical spacing, including `row-gap`{:.prop}, row margins, and table padding.

 Each row has their height determined as follows: